 4. Spousal Support

 While child support has a formula, spousal support is less systematic.
 When determining whether or not to award spousal maintenance, the court weighs many elements.
 They consider:

 - any continuing health concerns,

 The court doesn’t award spousal support in every case, and it can continue indefinitely or run for a limited time.
 If you hire a divorce lawyer, they can help you on this front.
 Someone with experience can prevent you from paying more than you can afford, or ensure you get enough to meet financial needs following the divorce.

 DIY divorce may result in a quicker, cheaper divorce than if you hire a divorce lawyer.
 That said, it may also lead to unexpected issues in the future.
 The division of property, child custody arrangements, spousal support, child support, and other areas get complicated.
 They also have a huge impact on your life moving forward.

-If you go the DIY route, consider consulting an attorney even if you don’t hire a divorce lawyer for the entire case.
+If you go the DIY route (called Pro-Se Divorce), consider consulting an attorney even if you don’t hire a divorce lawyer for the entire case.
 They can explain your rights and make sure you know exactly what you agreed to.